bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $\sum \bar{x} +\sum d_i = \sum \bar{x} +0 = N\bar{x}$

-$\sum d_i$ = 0 is visually appreant in the case of summing the whole distribution, but in the case of random sampling I will not get all the deviations perfectly cancelling out.
-We would expect most of them to, using 2) above, but it won't be perfect.
-But the idea is that given a lot of obervations we would very well approximate $\sum x_i$ by $N\bar{x}$ as we would expect all the positive and negative deviations to cancel each other out.
+$\sum d_i$ = 0 is visually appreant in our case of summing the whole distribution, but in random sampling all deviations may not perfectly cancel out.
+We would expect most of them to, using observation 2 above, but it won't be perfect.
+The idea that remains is that given a lot of obervations we would very well approximate $\sum x_i$ by $N\bar{x}$ as we would expect all the positive and negative deviations to cancel each other out.
+This idea of thinking about the deviations will be useful later on.

 Simulating random points from the uniform gives me: